Have you picked all the parts for a brand new PC, but can’t decide on how much RAM (Random Access Memory) you need?

 How Much RAM Do You Need for Streaming?

-System memory requirements for streaming depends on what you’re streaming and whether you’re using one or two computers.
+System memory requirements for streaming depend on what you’re streaming and whether you’re using one or two computers.

 Streaming without gameplay (like Twitch’s “just chatting” category) should only need 8 GB of RAM.